aadibhat09/ubuntu-vmware-installer/README.md

-Run this script to install VMware 17.5.2 on recent Ubuntu kernels without issues without kernel issues.
+Run this script to install VMware 17.5.2 on recent Ubuntu kernels without kernel issues.